What should I watch for?

 Be careful brushing and flossing your teeth or using a toothpick because you may get an infection or bleed more easily.
 If you have any dental work done, tell your dentist you are receiving this medicine.

-Do not become pregnant while taking this medicine.
+Do not become pregnant while taking this medicine or for 3 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 3 months after stopping it.
 There is a potential for serious side effects to an unborn child.
-Women who are able to have children should use effective birth control before, during, and for 12 weeks after stopping this medicine.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 3 weeks after the last dose.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.